Living on the edge: Phase transitions in convex programs with random data: Conic integral geometry and the statistical dimension

 \end{fact}

-The spherical Steiner formula often serves as the \emph{definition} of conic intrinsic volumes; it can also be derived from the definition here.
-For a modern proof of Fact~\ref{fact:steiner} in the spirit of this work, see~\cite[Thm~6.5.1]{scwe:08}.
+The spherical Steiner formula often serves as the \emph{definition} of conic intrinsic volumes.
+The formula~\eqref{eq:steiner} can also be derived from the definition here.
+For a proof of Fact~\ref{fact:steiner} in the spirit of this work, see~\cite[Thm.~6.5.1]{scwe:08} or~\cite[Prop.~3.4]{McCTro:13}.